 Now follow a rough stony beach for 200m, then a path through the bushes for 50m, to reach a large layby next to the A83.
-At the far end of the layby, at the 76-mile post, go left and clamber over rocks down to the beach again.
-A further 3/4 mile alternating between stony beach and scrub takes you to Ronachan car park (a water station).
+At the far end of the layby, at the 76-mile post, follow the path alternating between stony beach and scrub to Ronachan car park.
 Incidentally, Ronachan means the place of the seals and they are often seen around here.

-Go along left side of A83 for 50m, then left on a “private” driveway till you see a stile on the right leading to a small path, muddy in parts, and across a footbridge.
-When you get near the large mansion (Ronachan House), cross the driveway at right angles on to a small path on the left side of a stream.
-This path takes you up to the A83 at a small lodge house.
-Turn left on to the pavement alongside the A83 and follow it for about 1 mile to Clachan, turning left into the village and following the arrows leading to the checkpoint at the village hall. (see detailed map of Clachan in Final Briefing).
+Go along left side of A83 for 50m, then left on a “private” driveway (above photo) till you see a stile on the right leading to a small path, muddy in parts, and across a footbridge.
+When you get near the large mansion (Ronachan House), do not go up the driveway but turn right on to a small path on the left side of a stream.
+This path takes you up to the A83 at the lodge house.
+Turn left on to the pavement alongside the A83 and follow it for about 1 mile to Clachan, turning left into the village and following the arrows leading to the checkpoint at the old church. (see detailed map of Clachan in Final Briefing).

 Clachan to Skipness

 From the old church, turn right to the A83.
 Cross with care and follow the vehicle track uphill for about 100 metres